 A secured web site called RESOMYC only accessible to clinician and microbiologists/mycologists in charge of patients with invasive mycoses in France has recently been implemented in order to allow on-line notification and retrieval of current data on the epidemiology of invasive mycoses surveyed at the Reference Center.

-Molecular identification of filamentous fungi (M. Desnos, E. Dannaoui, D. Garcia-Hermoso, S. Bretagne, Jean-Charles Gantier, F. Dromer)
+Molecular identification of pathogenic fungi (D. Garcia-Hermoso, M. Desnos, S. Bretagne, Jean-Charles Gantier, F. Dromer)

-Identification of filamentous fungi is classically based on morphology (microscopic examination and growth characteristics).
+Identification of fungi is classically based on morphology (microscopic examination and growth characteristics).
 For several groups of fungi, these characteristics are not satisfactory to allow identification because of poor or delayed fructifications and furthermore very few experts are available.
-Fungal species responsible for black grains mycetoma are especially difficult to identify.
-We thus sequenced rDNA (ITS1- 5.8S - ITS2 regions) of several isolated from various species responsible for these chronic infections in order to test whether molecular identification could be useful.
-Analysis is underway but already showed that sequencing can be used to characterize some of these difficult to identify species.
+We systematically sequence rDNA (ITS1- 5.8S - ITS2 & 26S regions) of every isolate in order to test whether molecular identification could be useful.
+We are building a large database combining epidemiological data, numeric images, physiological characteristics and sequences for all pathogenic isolates sent to the NRCMA.

-Keywords: Cryptococcus neoformans, Candida albicans, Candida glabrata, Aspergillus, capsule, polysaccharide, mycology, pathophysiology, antifungals, biofilms, blood brain barrier
+Keywords: Cryptococcus neoformans, Candida albicans, Candida glabrata, NF-kappaB, capsule, Zygomycete, mycology, pathophysiology, antifungals, biofilms, blood brain barrier

 |More informations on our web site|

 |Publications 2005 of the unit on Pasteur's references database|